tedklin/back-to-basics/README.md

 # Back to basics

-This is an informal compilation of notes, exercises, and mini-projects for fundamental topics and languages I'm self-studying / refreshing.
+This repository is an informal collection of my self-study/review efforts for fundamental topics and languages.
+It includes a scattered array of notes and exercises from various books / resources.
+It also contains mini-projects, which are nontrivial pieces of code, but not large or novel enough to be standalone projects.

 ## Primary study material